 Prairie dragons are not much different.
 They love shiny objects.
 To fill this urge, they may collect things like metallic shelves from the inside of human refrigerators, old faucets, and tins.
 These are collected from the human’s “I don’t really want this anymore” piles.

-However, they frown upon taking human jewelry and other such gems.
+However, they frown upon taking human jewellery and other such gems.
 Instead, prairie dragons are known to bring home wonderful things like unpaired socks, paper, and sticks of different colours that humans call either pens or pencils, and the wires from their big metallic boxes.
 Please note that prairie dragons love to chew on those wires; it works the jaw muscles wonderfully.[Go to top]

 There are 5 common myths about Prairie Dragons that need clarification.[Go to top]